Extreme vorticity events in turbulent Rayleigh-B\'enard convection from stereoscopic measurements and reservoir computing: Introduction

 In the present work, we want to study the velocity derivatives in the bulk of an RBC configuration experimentally by means of stereoscopic particle image velocimetry (SPIV) in the midplane of the horizontal cell.
 This allows us to obtain all three velocity components $u_i({\bm x},t)$ in a horizontal measurement region $A=2.9 H\times 2.2 H$ and thus 7 out of the 9 components of the velocity gradient tensor field $M_{ij}({\bm x},t)=\partial u_i/\partial x_j$.
 These are the in-plane component $\partial u_i/\partial x_j$ with $i=1,2,3$ and $j=1,2$ and $\partial u_3/\partial x_3=-(\partial u_1/\partial x_1+\partial u_2/\partial x_2)$ via the incompressibility condition of the flow.
 Thus the out-of-plane component of the vorticity field $\omega_3=\partial u_2/\partial x_1-\partial u_1/\partial x_2$ can be obtained and we have access to highly intermittent derivative fields in the bulk of the turbulent convection layer.
 We analyze the statistics of these 7 derivatives and probe their statistical convergence.
 Furthermore, the resulting probability density functions (PDFs) are found to agree to those of existing high-resolution DNS data from ref. \cite{Valori2021} in a similar setup and the same parameter range.

 The SPIV snapshot series contain a few extreme events in the form of intense vortex cores that sweep across the measurement plane $A$.
-In the second part of this work, we analyze their temporal growth and explore the capability of recurrent neural network (RNN) architectures to model time series of the out-of-plane vorticity component and thus to predict high-amplitude or extreme events \cite{Goodfellow2016}.
-More specifically, we therefore apply the reservoir computing model (RCM) \cite{Jaeger2004,Pandey2020} which has been shown to successfully predict the time evolution of nonlinear dynamical systems and turbulent flows.
-See for example refs. \cite{Lu2017,Srinivasan2019,Vlachas2020,Pandey2020a,Heyder2021,Farazmand2021} for applications to fluid dynamical problems.
-We show that an RCM with continually available sparse data is able to predict high-amplitude or extreme out-of-plane vorticity events which can be quantified by a squared vorticity integrated over $A$ (see ref. \cite{Sapsis2021} for a recent review).
+In the second part of this work, we analyze their temporal growth and explore the capability of recurrent neural network (RNN) architectures to {reconstruct high-amplitude or extreme events of the out-of-plane vorticity component \cite{Goodfellow2016}.} More specifically, we therefore apply the reservoir computing model (RCM) \cite{Jaeger2004,Pandey2020} which has been shown to successfully predict the time evolution of nonlinear dynamical and fluid mechanical systems. {Examples for the latter case are the Kuramoto-Sivashinsky equation \cite{Lu2017,Vlachas2020a,Vlachas2020b}, low-dimensional Galerkin models of wall-bounded shear flows \cite{Srinivasan2019,Eivazi2021}, the two-dimensional Kolmogorov flow \cite{Farazmand2021}, or two-dimensional RBC configurations without and with phase changes \cite{Pandey2020a,Heyder2021}.
+It should be also mentioned that other methods for the temporal predictions of complex dynamics are available which do not rely on neural network approaches, such as the Koopman framework with nonlinear forcing \cite{Eivazi2021}.}

+{We show that an RCM with continually available sparse data is able to reconstruct high-amplitude or extreme out-of-plane vorticity events, which can be quantified by a squared vorticity integrated over $A$ (see ref. \cite{Sapsis2021} for a recent review).
+In other words, the present machine learning algorithm thus operates in an open-loop scenario after the training phase and continues to use previously unseen sparse data.
+The prescribed data amount to a percentage of the full PIV resolution which varies between 1.9\% and 11\%.}

 The outline of the manuscript is as follows.
 In Sections IIA to IIC, details on the experiment and the machine learning algorithm are provided.
 Section IIIA discusses the results in respect to the vorticity and velocity derivative statistics.
 Furthermore, we investigate the dynamics of a particular high-vorticity event tracked in the experiment in Sec.
 IIIB.
-Section IIIC finally provides the results of the application of the RNN to predict the time evolution and the non-Gaussian PDFs with the extended tails.
+The subsequent section IIIC finally provides the results of the application of the RNN to reconstruct the time evolution and the non-Gaussian PDFs with the extended tails.
 We conclude the work with a summary and an outlook in Section IV.
 For convenience, we will also switch from the notation $u_1$, $u_2$, $u_3$, and $\omega_3$ for velocity and vorticity field components to $u_x$, $u_y$, $u_z$, and $\omega_z$ in the following sections with coordinate $z$ parallel to the inferred temperature gradient between top and bottom.